subvisual/subvisual.com/src/posts/2016-03-15-ruby-bits-br-each-with-object.md

 cover: https://subvisual.s3.amazonaws.com/blog/hero/140/image@2x.jpg
 tags:
   - development
+intro: >
-intro: "The`Enumerable` module is the core of everything in Ruby.
-It is often said that"
+  The Enumerable module is the core of everything in Ruby.
+It is often said that if you know this module, then you know Ruby and that's not far from the truth, in my opinion.
 ---

 The`Enumerable` module is the core of everything in Ruby.
 It is often said that